chris-tng/blog/_posts/2020-08-16-gradient-checkpointing-pytorch.md

 ### Forward pass

-Imagine the following forward pass where input x goes through layers one by one, resulting in intermediate activations h1, h2.
+Imagine the following forward pass: input x goes through layers one by one, results are intermediate activations h1, h2.
 Normally, h1 and h2 are tracked by Autograd engine for backpropagation.

 ```python
 x ---> [ layer1 ] ---> [ layer2 ] --->